DaveyPlugers/cmp-project-collaboration/README.md

 - 2D animation of one self-evolved single galaxy
 - Energy plot of the system

-<br/>And it can also be used to simulate the **merger of two galaxies** and analyse the following properties:
+And it can also be used to simulate the **merger of two galaxies** and analyse the following properties:
 - 2D animation of two galaxies merger
 - Energy plot of the system
 - Separation plot of the center of mass